menome/message-server/README.md

 One of the interesting aspects to this approach is what happens if there is an error or multiple errors in the batch?
 The batch is processed in a single transaction and as such, the entire batch will be rolled back.
 This is not ideal, we want to identify the messages that failed but let the valid ones proceed.
 When an error in a batch is detected, the batch is split in two and then each subset of the batch is processed again.
 This splitting happens until the batch size is one which will contain the invalid message.
 This approach was inspired by Git bisect.

 ### Message Processor
-The message processor converts the JSon formatted messages into Neo4J cypher statements.
+The message processor converts the JSON formatted messages into Neo4J cypher statements.
 There are three different types of statements that get created from a single message.
 - Create indexes for the primary node
 - Merges for the connection node
 - Merge and relationships to the connection nodes from the primary node.